-A genetic test can establish whether you have an alteration in a gene which could affect your health.
+A genetic test can establish whether you have a variant in a gene which could affect your health.
 It can be difficult to make a decision about whether or not to have a genetic test.
-We all have gene alterations and many of these do not affect our health.
-It is still quite unusual for a person to know they have an alteration in a specific gene.

 There are reasons for and against having a genetic test.
-Within one family, relatives often have different views.
+Within a family, relatives often have different views.
 You should try to make your own decision, without feeling pressured from relatives or other influences.
 You will have plenty of opportunity to talk through the issues surrounding the test with the genetic counsellor or doctor.
 Some of the things people may consider include: